 Copper Country mining history meets incredible musical displays inside the Quincy Mine Hoist House.
 Michigan Tech music brings new music by contemporary composers into this historic acoustic Keweenaw mining marvel.
 Ambient and revelatory, this is sure to be the only sold-out show you’ll attend that requires a hard hat!

 Plaidurday is the celebration of the Yooper-beloved pattern plaid.
 Keeping lumberjacks, coal miners and true Yoopers warm and cozy for decades – you see it everywhere.
 It occurs on the first Friday of October each year, and was first observed in 2011.
 Many adaptations have evolved and you can celebrate the holiday by simply putting on plaid!
-The more plaid the better - join on the Houghton High School Football field and be a part of the yearly record-breaking attempt!
+The more plaid the better - join on Lakeshore Drive (behind the Keweenaw Brewing Company) in Houghton during Brew Street and be a part of the yearly record-breaking attempt!

 Group photo of 1,745 people wearing plaid at Keweenaw PlaidurdayThe Keweenaw remains the champion in most plaid-wearing Yoopers in one location!
 (Photo: Michigan Tech)